-NPF is part of the Net Zero Asset Owners Alliance (NZAOA)/ Paris Aligned Asset Owners (PAAO), which is a member-led initiative of institutional investors committed to transitioning their investment portfolios in alignment with the Paris Agreement and signed the global investor statement to Governments on the climate crisis in 2022.
+NPF is part of the Net Zero Asset Owners Alliance (NZAOA)/ Paris Aligned Asset Owners (PAAO).
+This is a member-led initiative of institutional investors committed to transitioning their investment portfolios in alignment with the goals of the Paris Agreement and signed the global investor statement to Governments on the climate crisis in 2022, which delivers a strong call for governments to raise their climate ambition and implement robust decarbonisation policy.

-Disclosure Investments Business Operations Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term Significant risks arise in the short term (&lt;5 years) and medium term (5-10 years) for the value of companies in which NPF invests that are reliant on carbon-intensive activities.
-These 'transition' risks include the risk of increasing taxes or regulation of carbon emissions and changing patterns of global consumption towards alternative energy sources.
-Physical risks also arise in the longer term (&gt;10 years) for companies whose assets and profits are exposed to the effects of higher temperatures, extreme weather, and sea level rise if emissions continue to lift mean temperatures.
-Transition risks affect the value of companies in the Fund's investment portfolio in the short, medium, and long term.
-Physical risks also affect the value of companies in the Fund's investment portfolio in the short, medium, and long term.
-Many opportunities for profitable investment will arise in the medium and long term from the large-scale investment required to electrify transport, industry, and home heating, build carbon-lite electricity production and carbon sequestration plants.
-Investment opportunities may be exploited by existing companies adapting their business models or new companies requiring new capital.
-NPF will also consider investment in strategies specifically targeting solutions to climate risks, such as alternative technologies and carbon capture.
+• Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term

+- Significant risks arise in the short term (<5 years) and medium term (5-10 years) for the value of companies in which NPF invests that are reliant on carbon-intensive activities.
+These 'transition' risks include the risk of increasing taxes or regulation of carbon emissions and changing patterns of global consumption towards alternative energy sources. - Physical risks also arise in the longer term (>10 years) for companies whose assets and profits are exposed to the effects of higher temperatures, extreme weather, and sea level rise if emissions continue to lift mean temperatures. - Transition risks affect the value of companies in NPF's investment portfolio in the short, medium, and long term. - Physical risks also affect the value of companies in NPF's investment portfolio in the short, medium, and long term. - Many opportunities for profitable investment will arise in the medium and long term from the large-scale investment required to electrify transport, industry, and home heating, build low-carbon electricity production and carbon sequestration plants. - Investment opportunities may be exploited by existing companies adapting their business models or new companies requiring new capital. - NPF will also consider investment in strategies specifically targeting solutions to climate risks, such as alternative technologies and carbon capture.
 NPF expects those solutions to be developed in part by companies in the existing public equity market.

-NPF's operations include a share of 14 staff and one office with the Government Superannuation Fund.
-Main sources of emissions are staff and Board travel and electricity usage.
-There is an opportunity to reduce the organisation's emissions by reducing travel of both the Board and staff by increased use of online meetings and staff working from home.
+- NPF's operations include a share of 15 staff and one office with the Government Superannuation Fund Authority. - Main sources of emissions are staff and Board travel and electricity usage. - There is an opportunity to reduce the organisation's emissions by reducing travel of both the Board and staff by increased use of online meetings and staff working from home.